Is rinsing your mouth with harsh chemicals a good idea? Does mouthwash actually work? Well, it depends.

-Overusing mouthwashes can have a number of destructive effects.
-First and foremost, mouthwashes containing alcohol (which most commercial varieties do), actually dry out the mouth leading to even greater bacterial growth.
+Overusing mouthwashes can have several destructive effects.
+First and foremost, mouthwashes containing alcohol (which most commercial varieties do) dry out the mouth leading to even higher bacterial growth.
 Saliva plays a crucial role in controlling microbial populations in the mouth and on the teeth.
 Alcohol, however, suppresses saliva production, which reduces the protective effects of saliva on the mouth and teeth.

 Some consumers erroneously believe that because mouthwash kills bacteria and mouthwash is able to reach areas of the mouth and teeth that are difficult to clean mechanically with a brush head or with a string of floss, that therefore mouthwash can actually replace both brushing and flossing.
 This is decidedly wrong.
 The two key mechanisms behind why brushing and flossing are so effective for controlling bacteria and promoting healthy teeth is the physical removal of plaque and debris, and direct exposure of dental surfaces to fluoride.

 Mouthwash does neither of these as it relies on much weaker swishing forces to remove debris and does not come into contact with dental surfaces long enough to meaningfully expose teeth to therapeutic levels of fluoride.